yyytir777/Mocka/README.md

 Jodag-spring
 ===
 - **Jodag-spring** is a Spring Boot extension that helps you auto-generate entity data based on JPA `@Entity` classes.
-- It allows you to generate countless Entity instances fit perfectly into your project, using `EntityGenerator`.
+- It allows you to generate countless Entity instances fit perfectly into your project, using `SpringGeneratorFactory` and `EntityGenerator`.
-- Ideal for creating dummy test data or prepopulating your database.
+- Ideal library for creating dummy test data or prepopulating your database.

-Use
+How To Use
 ===

 ## Import Library